purush7/wds/README.md

 ### About:

-This whole repo has 3 main services and redis
+This whole system has 3 main services and redis

 #### Alert Initiator: